Richard Thomas (Pennsylvania politician): Early life and education

 Thomas was born in West Whiteland Township in the Province of Pennsylvania and was educated at home by private teachers.
 He served in the American Revolutionary War as colonel of the First Regiment, Chester County Volunteers of the Pennsylvania militia.

 He was of Welsh and English descent.

 Career

 Thomas became a member of the American Philosophical Society in 1771 and was later elected to the Pennsylvania State Senate for the 9th Senatorial District serving from 1791 to 1793.

 In 1793, he was appointed a brigadier-general of militia by Governor Thomas Mifflin but declined to accept the role.

-He was elected as a Federalist to the Fourth, Fifth, and Sixth Congresses, serving from March 4, 1795 to March 3, 1801.
+He was elected as a Federalist to the Fourth, Fifth, and Sixth Congresses, serving from March 4, 1795, to March 3, 1801.
 He engaged in agricultural pursuits and constructed Ivy Cottage, Whitford Lodge, and Whitford Hall in West Whiteland Township.

 Thomas died in Philadelphia in 1832 and is buried at the Friends Western Burial Ground in Philadelphia.

 Personal life

-Thomas married Thomazine Downing, grand-daughter of Thomas Downing, founder of Downingtown, Pennsylvania.
+Thomas married Thomazine Downing, granddaughter of Thomas Downing, founder of Downingtown, Pennsylvania.